 Think back to when your schedule was full of practices and appointments.
 What were the things that you wanted to do if only you had the time?
 Volunteer for something that you are passionate about or get a part-time job.

-These tips can serve as a great start to navigating this new season.
-However, sometimes feelings of anxiety and depression persist.
-That is perfectly normal.
 Seeking therapy can be a healthy next step for you and your spouse to find healing in transition and adjust to life with an empty nest.
-Consider scheduling with Dr. Kinga Gudor, Cynthia Gaskins or Megan Lalonde to start your journey today.
+Consider scheduling with Dr. Kinga Gudor or Cynthia Gaskins to start your journey today.